 Testing Policy#

 Policy is code, and it deserves tests.
-The behaviors worth covering are the ones the scenario demonstrates: a route allows the right callers, denies the wrong ones, and redacts the right fields.
-Because APL is declarative and evaluated by apl-core, you can test a route by evaluating it against fixture identities and asserting the outcome, without standing up a live backend.
+The behaviors worth covering are the ones the scenario demonstrates: a route allows the right callers, denies the wrong ones, redacts the right fields, and carries taint across a session.
+Because APL is declarative and evaluated by the runtime, you can test a route by loading a policy and driving operations through it, asserting the outcome, without standing up a live backend.

 What to test#